Five things to know about omicron, new COVID-19 ‘variant of concern’ - NewsBreak

 Spike protein leads to concerns

-A particular concern in the new variant are the mutations affecting the spike protein, which could potentially make it more contagious.
+A particular concern in the new variant is the mutations affecting the spike protein, which could potentially make it more contagious.

 Fauci told the outlet the mutations in the spike protein “are raising some concern, particularly with regard to possibly transmissibility increase, and possibly evasion of immune response.”